IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/update-include-paths.md

 ![Add to Include Paths from the File Explorer](../../assets/ProjectExplorer_29.png)

-Simiarly, to add an include path to a directory in the IFS, leverage the same action in the **IFS Browser**.
+Similarly, to add an include path to a directory in the IFS, leverage the same action in the **IFS Browser**.

 ![Add to Include Paths from the IFS Browser](../../assets/ProjectExplorer_30.png)